 Lisbon is blessed to have on its doorstep a great beach resort, Cascais.
 The elegant boardwalks and sandy beaches of Cascais and Estoril are just 25 km from Lisbon and have deservedly become known as the Portuguese Riviera – oozing glamour as well as history plus super clean beaches and lively restaurants and shopping.

 Cascais is best known for its historical charm and heritage, with important architectural and artistic works including stately homes and museums and galleries.
-It became popular as a holiday destination back in the 19th century and still retains its pretty little fishing port.
+It became popular as a holiday destination back in the 19th century and despite this, it always managed to retain its pretty little fishing port ambiance.
 The Telegraph loves how its “narrow cobbled streets descend towards the idyllic beaches” and recommends visiting the market that opens on Wednesdays & Saturdays which is “loud and busy and a great way to experience the earthy side of Cascais.”
 The market often runs themed events and live music evenings.

 If you’d like to tap into the mindset of James Bond’s creator Ian Fleming, you should make your way to the Casino do Estoril, where you can not only play the tables but you can catch some cultural events taking place too.
-Fleming was inspired to create the Bond character during a stay in Estorial in 1941, a period when it was swarmed with royalty from Spain, Italy, and Bulgaria, as well as French aristocrats, wealthy dealers, uprooted Jews, and the spies keeping a close eye them all.
+Fleming was inspired to create the Bond character during a stay in Estorial in 1941, a period when it hosted royalty from Spain, Italy, and Bulgaria, as well as French aristocrats, wealthy dealers, uprooted Jews, and of course the spies who kept a close eye on them all.

 For the best local Cascais beaches, we encourage you to check out Carcavelos beach; ideal for surfing, and Guincho beach, which is considered paradise by windsurfers.
 And for the best Cascais dining with a sea-view, you have to eat at the Fortaleza do Guincho which is a Michelin-starred restaurant located inside the 17th century hotel which has stunning views of the beach.